 - Retail Wholesaler: A retail wholesaler is one who purchases goods from producers and sells them directly to the final consumer instead of other traders.
 Super Bazar is one of the classic examples of it.

 - Merchant Wholesalers: These are pure wholesalers who do not undertake any other business than the wholesale one.
 So, they act as a link between producers and retailers.

 This is the kind of trade we deal with on a day-to-day basis.
 Retail trade involves buying goods from the wholesaler or producer in large quantities and selling goods in small quantities, as per their need, to the ultimate consumers, for their own consumption and not to resell.
 It is the last stage in supply chain management, wherein the goods reach the hands of the final consumer.

 Starting a retail business requires only a small amount of capital.
 They focus more on the location and decoration of the shop to attract more and more customers.

 Functions of Retailer

 Types of Retailers

-Itinerant Retailers: Itinerant Retailers are small traders, who do not possess a specific place for trading.
+Itinerant Retailers: Itinerant Retailers are small traders who do not possess a specific place for trading.
 So, they tend to move their vendibles from street to street to reach the customers.
-Such retailer often deals in products that are used on a regular basis like fruits, vegetables, toiletries, etc. It includes:
+Further, this retailer often deals in products that are used regularly, like fruits, vegetables, toiletries, etc. It includes:

 - Peddlers and Hawkers